 Waterwatch in the Mary River Catchment

 The monthly data collected by Waterwatch volunteers provides the MRCCC with detailed information of baseline water quality throughout the catchment.
-During 2017-2018, 105 individuals, families and businesses collected data in 8 distinct network groups with 756 samples taken.
+Currently, 110 individuals, families and businesses collect data in 8 distinct network groups from 118 sites.
 Thank you to all the volunteers who have helped out with the program over the last year.
 The efforts of landholders, local businesses, councils and other organisations who support the program financially and in kind is greatly appreciated.
 Thank you also to Ian Mackay from Moy Pocket and Garth Jacobson from Tiaro who represented the Waterwatch Sector on the MRCCC for the past year, and have assisted with the logistics and promotion of the Waterwatch program.
-Welcome to new Waterwatch Delegate, Antoinette Augustinus from Mooloo.
-Antoinette is a very welcome addition to the waterwatch network and to the MRCCC committee.
+Welcome to new Waterwatch Delegate, Craig and Leslie Hanson from Kandanga.
+Craig and Leslie are very welcome additions to the waterwatch network and to the MRCCC committee.

 In addition to physical and chemical data, Waterwatch volunteers record observations of Mary River aquatic fauna species, e.g. turtle sightings, water weeds and general river flow conditions.
 This information is recorded in the MRCCC Waterwatch database and information is provided for other MRCCC initiatives.

-In October 2018 the MRCCC held a Catchment Crawl with participants travelling from the headwaters to the river mouth over 2 days.
-An overview of the data gathered can be accessed here.
+In October 2020 the MRCCC held a Catchment Crawl with participants travelling from the headwaters to the river mouth over 2 days.
 The full report will be added to this page once it’s completed.
 Numerous Waterwatch volunteers assisted staff to collect data at various sites throughout the Catchment Crawl.

 These areas include tributaries with quite unusual characteristics covering large areas of the catchment.
 The information HQP and QP&WS staff provide helps the MRCCC to gain a holistic picture of the Mary River catchment.